I Voted, Did You? Members Getting Members to Vote

 Offering additional incentives such as prize drawings or free coffee “thank you” certificates can also create a buzz and give members an additional reason to cast their ballots.

-If your organization holds an election online, be sure to include social sharing buttons at the end of the voting process.
+If your organization holds an election online, be sure to encourage members to share they participated in the voting process.
 Members can then tell the world on their own social sites that they voted in the election.
 This builds awareness and offers a reminder (and even a little push) for other members so they vote as well.

 Remember to use your organization’s own social media sites, such as LinkedIn, Facebook, Instagram and Twitter, to promote election participation among members.